eduardohferreiras/learning_api-DB-Django/e3_db/README.md

 ## Instructions

 Add a production-like database, preferably MySQL, to your solution for exercise 2.
+For now, run everything locally.